jonssonjunior94/jonssonjunior94.github.io/README.md

 #### Windows

-- [W10 IoT Enterprise LTSC - Build 19044.1288](https://drive.massgrave.dev/en-us_windows_10_iot_enterprise_ltsc_2021_x64_dvd_257ad90f.iso) Is a specialized version of Windows, with support until 2032 unlike the consumer version that hits EOL on October 14 2025. minimizing feature updates and focusing on essential security and quality updates.
+- [W10 IoT Enterprise LTSC - Build 19044.1288](https://drive.massgrave.dev/en-us_windows_10_iot_enterprise_ltsc_2021_x64_dvd_257ad90f.iso) Is a specialized version of Windows, with support until 2032 unlike the consumer version that hits EOL on October 14 2025.
+Minimizing feature updates and focusing on essential security and quality updates.
 This contrasts with the standard Windows 10 versions, which receive feature updates more frequently.

 - W10 IoT LTSC Key: `QPM6N-7J2WJ-P88HH-P3YRH-YY74H`